 There are also plenty of private Nannies and childrens clubs so you can have wrap around care when you are there.
 A list of useful links is provided below.

 5. Fantastic food and family friendly restaurants

 You really are spoilt for choice in terms of dining, with most of the restaurants being of a particularly good standard.
-You can have a look at our top picks here.
-Most, if not all, also have a good childrens menu available which are mainly priced at around 10 Euros, which includes a desert.
+Most, if not all, also have a good childrens menu available which are mainly priced at around 10 Euros, which includes a dessert.

 If you are looking for an in chalet dining experience, you can still book your chalet independently and then have a private chef to come and cook and prepare meals in your accommodation.
 We can personally vouch for Chez Toi and Drew at Chef Morzine, who also provide kiddies options as part of their menu plans.

-So those are our main reasons for loving Morzine for a family friendly skiing holiday!
+So those are our main reasons for loving Morzine and Les Gets for a family friendly skiing holiday!
 I’d love to hear from you about your favourite family ski destinations so please do drop me a line.